Guidelines for USPP League Table Submission:

 - If a 4(2) private merely contains 144a boilerplate language it may still count for traditional private placement League Table credit, based on other characteristics of the deal.

-- If a 144a deal without reg rights was done in a "non-public style", mainly with traditional USPP buyers, it may count for overall PP volume without League Table credit given, based on the deal's details.
-It is extremely rare for a 144a deal without reg rights to receive League Table credit.
+- If a 144a deal without registration rights was done in a "non-public style", mainly with traditional USPP buyers, it may count for overall PP volume without League Table credit given, based on the deal's details.
+It is extremely rare for a 144a deal without reg rights to receive League Table credit, but it has been done.

-- Under strict examination of supporting documentation, and based on the results of our Challenge Period, we may consider giving League Table credit for Institutional Term Loans which were sold to private placement investors.
+- Under strict examination of supporting documentation, and based on the results of our Challenge Period, we may consider giving League Table credit for Institutional Term Loans, and other financings, which were sold to private placement investors.

 The League Table Process: